a-bonus/cardiolytics-Ai/README.md

 ## MVP
  - [ ] 1.
 Health Kit integration and simple HR visualization
+ - [ ] What is the purpose of Cardiolytics Ai?

 ## Key Mindset / Pillars
  - [ ] 1.
 Built on research